 Amazon is still leading the charge in the AI assistant race in many ways.
-Compared to the closest competing assistants from Google and Apple, Alexa is offered on the largest line of Amazon smart home speakers and other smart home products.
+Compared to the closest competing assistants from Google and Apple, Alexa is offered on the largest line of Amazon smart home speakers and

 When it works, it's amazing…

 I'll start by giving Amazon and Alexa Skills credit where credit is due because it's a genuinely amazing experience to find a Skill that just works.

 In my experience, the most reliable Alexa Skills are offered by popular news media outlets and music streaming services — the ones you'd typically see advertised right on the Amazon Echo packaging such as Spotify and Amazon Music.
 I've also had some lighthearted laughs with the more silly and fun skills that tell jokes, play quizzes, or

 These are also the lowest stake skills and therefore get the most leeway in terms of bugginess— I can still play a specific track or playlist from Spotify using my phone, and my day isn't going to be ruined if a quiz app doesn't hear my response properly.

 When a skill doesn't work, it's a real pain in the ass